MahmmudQatmh/FastGate-Tello-YOLO/README.md

 3. Install the Tello Driver

-This project relies on the TIERS Tello ROS 2 Driver.
-Ensure all driver dependencies are met:
+This project relies on the TIERS Tello ROS 2 Driver:
 Bash

 sudo apt install libh264-decoder-dev